 Recent studies showed that even without booster shots from Pfizer and Moderna the effectiveness is about 85%, which beats Johnson & Johnson and AstraZeneca, Chau said.
 Also, Pfizer has determined its vaccine no longer requires deep freezing in storage.

 “That is the game changer,'' Chau said.
 “Up till now Pfizer has been difficult (to administer) because of the storage issues.''

 The degrees of effectiveness has triggered a dialogue among public health professionals on which demographic should receive the Johnson & Johnson and AstraZeneca vaccines.
 Chau said seniors and those with chronic underlying health conditions should receive the more effective Pfizer and Moderna vaccines.

 “I would not recommend Johnson & Johnson for seniors over 65'' or those with chronic health conditions, Chau said.
 “Unless they choose to...
 It's probably most appropriate for younger folks, folks without risk factors.''

-Chau said about half of the county's seniors have been vaccinated.
+Chau said about half of the county's seniors have been vaccinated so far.
 He believes the county can vaccinate all of its seniors by mid-March.

-The county on Wednesday reported 325 new COVID-19 cases, raising the cumulative total to 245,460.
-There were no new fatalities reported, maintaining the death toll at 3,848.
-The death reports are low because of technical issues with the state's reporting system, officials said.
+The county on Tuesday reported 250 new COVID-19 cases, raising the cumulative total to 245,135.
+There were no new fatalities, maintaining the death toll at 3,848.

-Hospitalizations continued a downward trend, dropping from 538 Tuesday to 515 Wednesday, with the number of coronavirus patients in intensive care dropping from 152 to 151, according to the Orange County Health Care Agency.
+Hospitalizations continued a downward trend, dropping from 556 Monday to 538 Tuesday, with the number of coronavirus patients in intensive care dropping from 179 to 152, according to the Orange County Health Care Agency.